h15200/notes/dataStructures.md

 ### Binary Tree (Binary Search Tree in particular)

+Unlike a linked list which has Nodes, a BST should only have ONE class.
+Every leaf IS a BST

 A binary tree can only have 2 branches per node
 The branches of a binary tree are ordered such that the left branch has a smaller value than the parent, and the right branch has a greater value than the parent node